Ferdosull/Mileston_Project_03/README.md

 **App owner's goal:** <a name="app_owner_goal"></a>

-The goal of the app to establish a community and unite like minded individuals with a passion for home made smoothies, shakes and juices.
+The goal of the app is to establish a community and unite like minded individuals with a passion for home made smoothies, shakes and juices.
 As part of the ever growing community you have the option to visit a partnering site (this is a ficticious association which provides SS&J with commission on sales) which offer a discount when checking out online if you input your username.
 This is achieved currently by pressing the "Special Offer!" button in the Navbar which triggers the modal pop-up.
 This pop-up advertisement is scalable and can be easily altered to reflect new weekly products, and its trigger mechanism could also be altered to a timer after page load through JavasScript.